 https://www.alaska4x4rentals.com/

 All of the routes are full of really spectacular photo opportunities and traverse many different ecosystems.
 The highways are all paved; the last 24 miles to the lodge are on a state-maintained mixed asphalt road (Nabesna Road) that is open year-round with about 9 non-contiguous miles of chipseal-gravel surface.
-Although 2WD passenger cars can make it here nearly every day in all seasons, a higher clearance, 4WD/AWD SUV vehicle is worth the money so you can continue beyond the lodge to the world-class mountain views and incredible hiking toward Skookum Volcano (near mile 37) and Rambler Mine (near mile 43) trails.
+Although 2WD passenger cars can make it here nearly every day in all seasons, a higher clearance, 4WD/AWD SUV vehicle is well worth the money so you can easily continue beyond the lodge to more of the world-class mountain views and incredible hiking on Skookum Volcano (near mile 37) and Rambler Mine (near mile 43) trails.

 *For the 2024 season we will be offering shuttle service from the lodge to the end of the road and trailheads along the way.

-• Wrangell Mountains Wilderness Lodge is a remote, off-grid, historic lodge where we generate our own electricity, heat, and water year-round.
+• Wrangell Mountains Wilderness Lodge is an authentic, remote, off-grid, historic lodge where we generate our own electricity, heat, and water year-round.
 Our log cabins and yurts have en suite bathrooms May to September.
 Our other cabins experience the Alaskan wilderness much as the first explorers did, in dry cabins but with much more comfort and convenience: Each cabin has its own sink/wash basin, soap, fresh linens, and pure Alaskan water from our underground spring in pump bottles, along with a well-maintained outhouse (pit toilet) out back.
 There are also two clean, private washrooms with sink, toilet, and hot shower in our Wash Cabin which is open Memorial Day (late May) through Labor Day (early September).
 There is also a private washroom with sink, toilet, and hot shower in the lodge that is open year-round.
 Both the Wash Cabin and lodge are just steps away from the guest cabins and are sanitized several times daily.

 • Because of our remote wilderness location and to guarantee the freshest ingredients, we ask at least 14 days’ advance reservations if you would like meal service.
 You can either call or email us to make a reservation to ensure we have adequate supplies on hand.
 We will do our best to accommodate dietary restrictions.